NCAS-CMS/cfa-conventions/source/cfa.md

 ## Fragment Storage

-Each fragment has a generic form for which:
+Each fragment has a canonical form for which:

 * The fragment's data provides the values for a unique part of the aggregated data, as defined by the `location` term of the